Dynamic Selection in Algorithmic Decision-making: Simulation Experiments

-Figure~\ref{fig:bias} presents the biases of the coefficient estimates.
-For the estimates produced by either IV-Greedy or IV-UCB, the bias vanishes as the number of iterations increases, while the other algorithms are generally biased.
-In particular, the fact that Na\"ive-IV-UCB produces inconsistent estimates of the coefficients demonstrates the existence of endogeneity spillover in this online learning example (the endogeneity in the covariates is addressed by the use of IVs in the arm-specific 2SLS, but the endogeneity that spills over to the actions remains).
-Recall that RTC first performs arm-specific 2SLS to data from randomization and then commits to the coefficient estimates.
-This results in a dilemma: on the one hand, if the randomization period is long, then the regret is large, because the randomization produces a linear regret; on the other hand, if the randomization period is short, then the coefficient estimates are inaccurate,\footnote{In general, the 2SLS estimates have a second-order bias if the sample size is small or the IVs are weak \citep*{AndrewsStockSun19}.} which also leads to a large regret in the long run.
+Lastly, RTC first performs arm-specific 2SLS to data from randomization and then commits to the coefficient estimates.
+This results in a dilemma: on the one hand, if the randomization period is long, then the regret is large, because the randomization produces a linear regret; on the other hand, if the randomization period is short, then the coefficient estimates are inaccurate,\footnote{In general, the 2SLS estimates have a second-order bias if the sample size is small or the IVs are weak \citep{AndrewsStockSun19}.} which also leads to a large regret in the long run.
 Thus, the regret of RTC is, at best, a fractal polynomial of $T$, which is significantly worse than $\log(T)$.

 In Table~\ref{tab:stats}, we report main statistics for the coefficient estimates after 20000 iterations of the five algorithms.
-For all the coefficients, both IV-Greedy and IV-UCB result in almost zero bias and the corresponding confidence intervals achieve proper coverage of the true values (the coverage is close to 95\% for 95\% confidence intervals).
-Note that Na\"ive-IV-UCB produces both substantially biased estimates and confidence intervals with zero coverage, which, again, demonstrates the endogeneity spillover issue.
-Note also that the quality of the inference results produced by RTC is fair, but the SD is much larger than both IV-Greedy and IV-UCB.
+For all the coefficients, IV-Greedy results in almost zero bias and the corresponding confidence intervals achieve proper coverage of the true values (the coverage is close to 95\% for 95\% confidence intervals).
+Note that Naive-IV-Greedy produces both substantially biased estimates and confidence intervals with zero coverage, which, again, demonstrates the endogeneity spillover issue.
+Note also that the quality of the inference results produced by RTC is fair, but the SD is much larger than IV-Greedy.